It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 There are actually a number of easy-to-implement moves you, me and any regular-looking dude can use to look more handsome and attractive, even if you don’t have the squarest jaw or the fullest head of hair.

-In this post I’ll share the most effective strategies any guy wondering how to look handsome and attractive can use to step up his style and put his best face forward.
+In this post I’ll share the most effective strategies any guy wondering how to look handsome and attractive can use to enhance his physical appearance and put his best face forward.

 How to Look Handsome and Attractive